COVID-19 impact on the power, utilities, and renewables industry has been saved

 New challenges bring new accounting and financial reporting considerations

-As the spread of the pandemic increases, entities are experiencing conditions often associated with a general economic downturn, including, but not limited to, financial market volatility and erosion of market value, deteriorating credit, liquidity concerns, further increases in government intervention, increasing unemployment, broad declines in consumer discretionary spending, increasing inventory levels, reductions in production because of decreased demand and supply constraints, layoffs and furloughs, and other restructuring activities.
+As the impact of the pandemic evolves, many entities are experiencing conditions often associated with a general economic downturn, including, but not limited to, financial market volatility and erosion of market value, deteriorating credit, liquidity concerns, further increases in government intervention, increasing unemployment, broad declines in consumer discretionary spending, increasing inventory levels, reductions in production because of decreased demand and supply constraints, layoffs and furloughs, and other restructuring activities.
 The continuation of these circumstances could have a prolonged negative impact on an entity’s financial condition and results.

 Developing impacts of COVID-19 on the PU&R sector